Marquezini-Duda/Marquezini-Duda/README.md

 **`🎓 Systems Analysis and Development Student`**

-A proactive student focused on integrating business vision with technological solutions.
+A student focused on integrating business vision with technological solutions.
 I'm studying Systems Analysis and Development at Grupo Anima Educação - FASEH, with a solid foundation in Supply Intelligence, Data Analysis, and Process Optimization.
 My goal is to join a technology team to apply and expand my knowledge in a dynamic technological environment.
 I'm willing to learn and develop in programming languages ​​and new technologies.

 </p>
 <p align="left">